 “2.7.
 Driving Cab (cab-over-engine or bonnet or in case of vehicles of category X the position of the cab)2”

 Annex 3, paragraph 3., amend to read:

 “3.
-If fitted, Tthe cab shall be equipped with the steering mechanism, steering wheel, instrument-panel and the driver and passenger seats.
-The steering wheel and the seating position shall be adjusted to their positions for normal use as prescribed by the manufacturer.”
+Where applicable Tthe cab shall be equipped with the steering mechanism, steering wheel, instrument-panel and the driver and passenger seats.
+The steering wheel and the seating position shall be adjusted to their positions for normal use as prescribed by the manufacturer.

+In addition, in case of vehicles of category X, the cab shall be equipped with the seats for all occupants.”

+Annex 3, paragraph 5.3.2., amend to read:

+“5.3.2.
+Its centre of gravity is c=50 +5/ - 0 mm below the R point of the driver's seat or the occupant’s seat chosen by agreement between the manufacturer and the Type Approval Authority for vehicles of category X, and…”

 II.
 Justification

 See paragraph 0. in the proposal.